l0co/docker-puppeteer-api/README.md

 ##### On element appearance in DOM

-In the second mode the API fetches URL content only after element with given [CSS selector](http://htmldog.com/references/css/selectors/) appears in the DOM.
-This can be done this way (for `h1` selector):
+In the second mode the API returns scraped content content only after element with given [CSS selector](http://htmldog.com/references/css/selectors/) appears in the DOM.
+This can be done this way using the `/scrape` API endopint (for `h1` selector):

 ```
 $ curl \